12. JavaScript HTTP functions

 try {

-// asynchronous request - [fetch] returns a promise
+// asynchronous request - [fetch] makes a promise

 const response = await fetch(baseUrl + qs.stringify({